thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 	<script type="text/javascript" src="Model/Player.js"></script>

 3.4.
-Now that the Player class is defined and referenced, let's create an instance of it and add it to the entity collection of our PlaceDefault instance.
-Back in the Source directory, open the file PlaceDefault.ts in a text editor again.
+Now that the Player class is defined and referenced, let's create an instance of it and add it to the entity collection of our PlacePlanet instance.
+Back in the Source directory, open the file PlacePlanet.ts in a text editor again.
 Within the array being passed as the "entities" argument of the super() constructor, add the following line, make sure that there are commas between all the array elements, and save the file.

 	Player.fromPos(Coords.fromXY(100, 100) )